 Search Engine Optimization is a never ending process

 Be the best match with your content.
 Your content has to be engaging, informative, like a conversation, answering the questions that your consumers seek answers to.

 Content for Specific Buying Stages

 Content has to be unique and specific to each buying stage.

-For the initial stage of a purchaser’s search, your content should cover a broad range of information about your product or services.
+Search engine optimization for the initial stage of a purchaser’s search, your content should cover a broad range of information about your product or services.
 Consumers at the initial search stage aren’t sure what they need—they’re still doing research.

 Content for this stage should provide pertinent information about what it is the customers are searching for.
 Figure out the questions your consumers will have, and draft conversational content to answer those questions.
 Determine the needs and wants of your buyer, and write to appeal to them.

-For the mid level of the buying stage, help them compare.
+Search engine optimization for the mid level of the buying stage, help them compare.
 You’ve answered their first few questions, so now your content must entice them further.
 This is the content that makes up category pages (products and services), case studies, reviews, testimonials, and white papers (for any B2B purchases).
 This information should supply facts, but also speak to their emotions.

 Even though customers are doing comparisons, their decision will be based on how your content speaks to key motivators.
 Understand and speak to their motivators which fall into 3 categories: What does that buyer desire?
 What does that buyer fear or want to avoid?
 What does that buyer want to attack or get rid of?

-For the final stage of the purchase, include stats and comparisons to confirm their purchase decision.
+Search engine optimization for the final stage of the purchase, include stats and comparisons to confirm their purchase decision.
 Buyers want facts to close the deal and their searches will now be narrow enough to focus on this.
 Make it easy for them to find the comparisons, justify their decision and make the purchase.